 How many musicians will I need?

-Any of our combinations work for most outside events.
-Just be sure we’re not too far from the ceremony or guests.
 Whether you have a solo, duo, trio or quartet for your outside event would depend on your preference.
-I have a page that discusses the difference among solo, duo, trio and quartet.
-It’s when you get inside with a lot of people having a very good time that you want to think about having more musicians.
-A good rule of thumb would be to have at least a string duo for a roomful of approximately seventy guests or more and maybe a string trio when you have around 150 or more inside guests.
-You still might be fine with a string trio for more than 150 guests but be sure to place us more centralized.
-This way everyone can enjoy the music.
+See options which discusses the difference among solo, duo, trio and quartet.
 We’re occasionally asked if a string trio or quartet would be overbearing for a smaller party of guests or smaller location.
 Definitely not.
 We are non-amplified and control our volume as is appropriate to the situation.

 What is the musicians’ attire?

 What is the difference in sound between a solo, duo, trio & quartet?